PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > The tapestry shows serpentine creatures with feathered wings arranged in a circle, silver light emanating from their bodies.
 A dark, menacing presence looms in the background, shattered by a blinding silver radiance.

+Tapestry 3: The sealing of the Overlord

+>

 Tapestry 3: The founding of the Church

 > The tapestry portrays a gathering of robed figures, with a tall woman holding a glowing tome at the center.
 The other figures kneel around her, hands outstretched.
 In the background, the foundations of a grand cathedral are being laid.